...

 How to Successfully Reserve Popular Campgrounds

-People always ask me how I get so lucky at getting campsites.
+People always ask me how I get so lucky at booking campsites.
 The answer is, it’s not all luck.
-Knowing how to use the national and state park websites for American campgrounds is key.
-Proper planning and knowing these tricks that can help improve your chances of getting campsites at those hard-to-get places.
+Knowing how to use the national and state park websites to book campgrounds is key.
+Proper planning and knowing these tricks that can help improve your chances of getting campsites at the most popular campgrounds.

 Oh Ridge Campground, June Lake